 Ibid., pp. 236-7.

 Jane Lindsey, Widow, v.
 John W. Lindsey and James B. Speak(e), Admrs.
 Of Dennis Lindsey Estate, #247, box, 171, folder 6.

 Lawrence County, Alabama, Inventory and Will Bk.
 1835-1841, p.
 247. The case file of Jane Lindsey, Widow, v.
 John W. Lindsey and James B. Speak(e), Admrs.
 Of Dennis Lindsey Estate has the original report the commissioners Puckett, Farris, Irwin, Cooper, and Price submitted to court on 12 January 1837, with their signatures.
-The document notes that the commissioners were appointed 31 December 1836. he allotment of dower is also recorded in Lawrence County, Alabama, Orphans Court Bk.
+The document notes that the commissioners were appointed 31 December 1836.
+The allotment of dower is also recorded in Lawrence County, Alabama, Orphans Court Bk.
 E, p.
-130. I do not have a copy of this record.
+130.

 See Lawrence County, Alabama, loose papers file 2353, box 3, folder 47.
 The list of notes for land purchases filed by the estate administrators in February 1838 shows that these are W.C.
 Terry, Bennet Wood, and James McDaniel.

 Thomas Brooks’s loose-papers probate file is held by the Morgan County Archives in Decatur.